Kayaking in Ensenada

-Kayaking in Ensenada: A Local’s Guide After 15 Years Living Here
+A Baja Local’s Guide After 15 Yrs Adventuring Here

-If you’re thinking about kayaking in Ensenada, it’s not just one experience—it depends entirely on where you go.
+If you’re thinking about kayaking in Ensenada, Baja Norte Mexico, it’s not just one experience—it depends entirely on where you go.

 After 15+ years living here, one of the biggest mistakes travelers make is assuming all kayaking is the same.
 It’s not.
 You can be in the open ocean with waves and cliffs… or in completely calm water surrounded by birds and nature.